 Cancer Treatment and Vaginal Health

 Cancer treatment may damage the vaginal tissue.
-In particular, if you’ve undergone surgery that resulted in menopause or had radiation to the pelvic.
+In particular, if you’ve undergone surgery that resulted in menopause or had radiation to the pelvis.
 Vaginal dilators aid in the preservation of supple and malleable uterine tissues.

 Mayer-Rokitansky-Küster-Hauser (MRKH) syndrome is a state of an abnormally small or non-existent vagina and uterus.
 Painful intercourse or a complete inability to penetrate might result from it.
 The dilators can help to stretch the vaginal canal.